 Does Medicare cover Clomid?

-No, Medicare nor Medicare Part D cover fertility medications.
+No, Medicare nor Medicare Part D covers fertility medications.

 Does Medicare cover sperm banks?